tryscer/flock/flock-music.md

 ## Track 2: Alice Gets a Book of Matches

-==*Hey hey hey - tiger tom*==
+*Morning to you, brothers and sisters.
+And what a morning this promises to be, with the Henrico County Fair Achievement Day already under way.
+This is your man Tiger Tom coming for WANT-AM Richmond and today we are LIVE from the fair, with fantastic guests already lining up telling us all about this special day of celebration. ==at four, well have== And what shows will we have at the fair today, culminating with our guests from faraway Nashville, the Seven-Tops… Anyway, here are the ==xxxx==*

+==*(ahahahahahahah)*==

 *Step right up!*
-	==We’re walking under a giant arched marquee welcoming us to the Henrico County County Fair, and stepping into the fair==
+	We’re walking under a giant arched marquee welcoming us to the Henrico County Fair (June 4th-12th, 13th Achievement Day) and stepping right up into the fair.
+It all hits me at once: the *step right up*s of the carnys and the *whizz* and *brrrr* of the carousel, the sizzle of the meat on grills, the crunch of popcorn under foot.
+	“Daddy, I want you to get me a cotton floss!”
+	“Darnel sure looks fancy in that green coat.”
+	“What are these white kids doing here?”
+	And over on the PA:
+	“Will the child Bernard Green, Bernard green, report to the manager’s office at the entrance.
+Bernard Green, your mother is waiting for you.”
+	And, then:

+*(take out the papers and the trash!)*

+I say, “it’s all so alive!”
+	Tim says, “alright, Peggy Sue, don’t embarass us in front of the cool cats”.
+	Eddie says, “since when do you know cool cats?”
+	We walk through the midway, moving between island of PA sound.
+The Coasters are playing *Yakity Yak*.
+We stare at the ==food stalls== and the kids enjoying themselves on the ==rides==.
+I watch the midway, bustling with a huge throng of people: young parents with babies and old people and gangs of teenagers like us, all black.
+When we pass through them we get curious, reserved looks.
+As we pass through the crowd, people keep their distance.
+We are a bubble in the crowd.
+	“Bet you want a ride on the merry-go-round, Peaches,” says Barry.
+	“We said we don’t call me that, Bartholimio,” I say, “and as a matter of fact, I very much like to go on the merry-go-round.”
+I give Tim a look I hope will convey forlorning, a word I learned from a book.
+	“Well, tough luck, *Alice*, we’re here to do a job and get out.”
+	“Do a job,” says Cindy, “then watch an amazing show, and *then* go home.
+	“Right,” says Tim.
+	“And before that,” says Eleanore, “maybe watch the biggest pumpkin awards.
+You guys got that down here, right?”
+	“And no talking to strangers, I mean it,” says Barry.
+	A stranger walks by, says, “Who wants to talk to *you*?” then walks away.

-On the right, between a barbecue stall and a ring-toss stall, stands the white banner and hexagonal logo of Buzz Cigarettes.
-We watch the pretty girls in the yellow dresses, giving away samples.
+One of the first booths on the right, between a barbecue stall and a ring-toss stall, stands the white banner and hexagonal logo of Buzz Cigarettes.
+We lean on an empty booth’s stall and watch the pretty girls in the yellow dresses, giving away samples.
 	…”I enlisted them myself,” says Barry.
 “All college girls, from Bennet College back at Greensboro, all polite, fine, fully representing the Buzz Cigarettes brand…”
 	“All polite, fine,” mimics Eleanore, “giving four quarts of milk a day…”
 	“Shut up, girl,” says Barry, “my father says this initiative just might make me the youngest junior executive ever in Buzz history.”
+	The PA says: “Will the child Bernard Green please report to the manager’s office next to the entrance, Bernard Green, Bernie, your mom is worried sick.”
 	Eddie takes out a soft pack of Buzz cigarettes from his shirt pocket.
-“Now there’s something to aspire to,” he says and lights it up.
+“Junior executive,” he says and lights it up, “now, there’s something to aspire to.”
 	Barry takes the cigarette away right from Eddie’s mouth.
 “Why,” he says and puts it in his own mouth, “what do you aspire to?” he coughs.
-	Eddie reaches out across Tim’s face and takes the cigarette back.
+	Eddie reaches out and takes the cigarette back.
 “Me?
 I want the normal things.
 Money, fame…” he puffs on the cigarette, then offers it to Eleanore.
 “Equality between races…”
 	Eleanore puffs on the cigarette with an elegant city-girl experience.
 She plays along: “equality between races… independence… working for the United Nations…” she hands the cigarette to Tim.
 Tim takes it between his thumb and forefinger, gives it a very cool drag:
 	“Independence,” he says and puffs.
 “Driving very fast… napping in the sun…”
 	Eddie looks at him.
 “I may grow to appreciate you, boy,” he says.
 Tim puffs in his face and gives the cigarette back to Barry.